CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 If the user tries to navigate to an address not in the SAN list, then they will receive a certificate error.

 Wildcard certificates and self-signed certificates can also be used.
 However, self-signed certificates are not recommended for production instances.
 Details on how to create a self-signed certificate can be found at [Create Self-Signed Certificates][].

+The certificate may be the same one used for the Application Server installation.

 More information about importing the certificate is given during installation.